69th Street station (IRT Flushing Line): Later years

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route from Times Square to Flushing became known as the 7.
 On October 17, 1949, the joint BMT/IRT operation of the Flushing Line ended, and the line became the responsibility of the IRT.
 After the end of BMT/IRT dual service, the New York City Board of Transportation announced that the Flushing Line platforms would be lengthened to 11 IRT car lengths; the platforms were only able to fit nine 51-foot-long IRT cars beforehand.
 The platforms at the station were extended in 1955–1956 to accommodate 11-car trains.
 However, nine-car trains continued to run on the 7 route until 1962, when they were extended to ten cars.
 With the opening of the 1964 New York World's Fair, trains were lengthened to eleven cars.

 As part of the 2015–2019 Capital Program, the MTA announced plans to renovate the 52nd, 61st, 69th, 82nd, 103rd and 111th Streets stations, a project that had been delayed for several years.
 Conditions at these stations were reported to be among the worst of all stations in the subway system.
-The Manhattan-bound platform at the 69th Street station will close for renovation starting winter 2025, followed by the closure of the Flushing-bound platform.
+The Manhattan-bound platform at the 69th Street station was closed for renovation starting winter 2025, followed by the closure of the Flushing-bound platform.
 On June 23, 2025, the Manhattan-bound platform closed for renovations until early 2026.
+The Manhattan-bound platform reopened on May 25, 2026, while the Flushing-bound platform closed for renovations at the time, with an expected reopening date of 2027.